An SLC-Approach to Designing a Book Tracking App

 The biggest challenge for me was not having a way to actually build the app.
 I was also super busy at my day job, building a career as a product designer and raising a family.
 It left very little extra time to devote to side projects like this.
 As a result, progress on this idea was full of starts and stops for many years.

 Finally, I realized that trying to build a fully-featured app with all the bells and whistles was like trying to boil the ocean.
 Most people are familiar with the term MVP — Minimum Viable Product — and while it can be expressed in many forms the concept is pretty straightforward: what is the smallest, easiest product you can deliver that will offer value to the user?
+But what if I could build something closer to an SLC (Simple, Lovable, Complete) app?
+Read what Jason Cohen says about the benefits of SLC vs MVP.

 So I decided to strip the feature set down to the bare necessities.
 What can we do without?
 This was more of an intellectual exercise at first but it quickly began to turn into a product vision.
-The first thing to think "MVP" about was screen size.
+The first thing to think "SLC" about was screen size.
 A smaller screen presents more constraints and forces you to do less visually.
 So I knew this had to be a mobile app.
 Other aspects of the app that were removed in this drastic feature editing exercise:

 • Adding notes and quotes